Music of Iraq: Maqam

-Nazem Ghazali was one of the most popular singers in the history of Iraq and in the Arab world.
+Nazem al-Ghazali was one of the most popular singers in the history of Iraq and in the Arab world.
 His songs are still heard by many in the Arab world.
 He was known by his maqam songs.

 Across the Arab world, maqam refers to specific melodic modes.
 When a musician performs maqam performances, the performer improvises, based on rules.
 There are between fifty and seventy maqams, each with its own mood and characteristics, and many of which have sub-styles.
 Other characteristics of Iraqi music include a slow tempo, rhythmically free ornamentation or melodic lines, and predominantly minor modes.
 Instruments include qanun, riq, santur, darbuka, naqareh, ney, djose and oud.
 Baghdad's Chalgi ensembles typically include the djose and ney, and may also utilize an oud.

 "Lil 'Ashiqi fi-l Hawa Dala'il" by Ahmed Abdul Qadir al-Musili (1877-1941).

 Maqama texts are often derived from classical Arabic poetry, such as by Muhammad Mahdi al-Jawahiri, al-Mutanabbi and Abu Nuwas, or Persian poets like Hafez and Omar Khayyám.
 Some performers used traditional sources translated into the dialect of Baghdad, and still others use Arabic, Turkish, Armenian, Hebrew, Turkmen, Aramaic or Persian language lyrics.

 History

 The roots of modern Iraqi maqam can be traced as far back as the Abbasid Caliphate, when that large empire was controlled from Baghdad.

-The pesteh, a kind of light song which concludes a maqam performance, has been popularized in the later 20th century, growing more prominent along with the rise of recorded music and broadcast radio.
-Among the most popular pesteh performers are the husband and wife Salima Pasha and Nazem Al-Ghazali.
+The pasta پﺴﺘﺔ (pl. pastat پﺴﺘﺍﺖ) is "a short song, usually in colloquial Arabic, performed at the end of an Iraqi maqam."
+It has been popularized in the 20th century, growing more prominent with the rise of recorded music and radio broadcasts.
+Among the most popular pasta performers are the husband and wife Nazem al-Ghazali and Salima Murad.

-The most popular modern singers of maqam are Rachid Al-Qundarchi (1887–1945), Youssouf Omar (1918–1987), Nazem Al-Ghazali (1920–1963), Salim Shibbeth (born 1908), Hassan Chewke (1912–1962), Najim Al-Sheikhli (1893–1938), Mohammed Al-Qubanchi (1900–1989), Hamid Al Saadi (1959-), and Farida Mohammad Ali (1963-), who moved to the Netherlands in 1997.
+Popular maqam singers are Rachid Al-Qundarchi (1887–1945), Muhammad al-Qubanchi (1904-1989), Youssouf Omar (1918–1987), Salim Shibbeth (born 1908), Hassan Chewke (1912–1962), Najim Al-Sheikhli (1893–1938), Hamid Al Saadi (1959-), and Farida Mohammad Ali (1963-), who moved to the Netherlands in 1997.